-(IVIG).
-Other therapies used may include applying heat or cold; electrical nerve stimulation; and biofeedback
+Other therapies may include applying heat or cold; electrical nerve stimulation; and biofeedback.

-.
-Unfortunately, published research studies validating the efficacy of these treatment options are limited and no single drug or therapy (or combination) has shown consistent, long-lasting improvement among affected people.
+Unfortunately, published research studies validating the efficacy of these treatment options are limited and no single drug or therapy (or combination) has shown consistent, long-lasting improvement.

-For more information on treatment options for CRPS, click on the following link from the Reflex Sympathetic Dystrophy Association of America (RSDSA)
+For more information on treatment options for CRPS, view information from the Reflex Sympathetic Dystrophy Association of America (RSDSA).

 Last updated: 3/25/2016